EloiStree/APIntCodeTournament/README.md

 * Liftoff: Society needs junior devs that can move drones with code

 **Next Godot Game:**
 * Artillery DOS XR: Because we need a Proof Of Concept that is easy to implement and can stand the test of time
+* Drone Bullet Hell: Because it can be easy code and fun to play on a multiplayer scope.
 * Global Game Jam: Mystery box
 * Warcraft Fan-Based Battle: Because I love Warcraft 3 and think that Perma-MMØ STR as a code tournament could be fun